Dante (Devil May Cry): DmC: Devil May Cry

 In DmC: Devil May Cry (2013), a Devil May Cry reboot, Dante has a very different appearance.
 In his early twenties, he is attacked in a seemingly sentient town known as Limbo City which is inhabited by demons.
 Dante meets Vergil, who is the leader of the Order—a rogue vigilante group trying to free the world from demons.
 The city is controlled by the demon king, Mundus, who killed Dante's mother Eva (an angel), and imprisoned his father, Sparda, (a demon and Mundus' former lieutenant), as well as attempting to kill their children, who are revealed to be Nephilim, half-angel, half-demon offspring, with the power to destroy Mundus.
 Dante joins Vergil's group to oppose Mundus, eventually defeating him and freeing humanity from the demons; however, Vergil's intention to take Mundus' place triggers a fight between the brothers, with Dante being victorious in the end but sparing Vergil's life.
-In the downloadable content sequel, Vergil's Downfall, a replica of Dante appears to oppose Vergil in his quest for power and is killed in combat.
+In the DLC sequel, Vergil's Downfall, a replica of Dante appears to oppose Vergil in his quest for power and is killed in combat.